Aging Grace-Fully – Session Two

 Watch the movie “The Bucket List.”
 The movie sleeve reads: “You only live once, so why not go out in style?
 That’s what two cancer-ward roommates; Edward, an irascible billionaire (Jack Nicholson) and a Carter, scholarly mechanic (Morgan Freeman) decide when they get the bad news.
 They compose a bucket list — things to do before you kick the bucket — and head off for the around-the-world adventure of their lives.”
 (3)

-Pay attention in the movie where the two of them sitting on a pyramid in Egypt and Carter (Morgan Freeman) talking about Egyptian’s belief to enter heaven you are asked:
+Pay attention to the movie where the two of them sitting on a pyramid in Egypt and Carter (Morgan Freeman) talking about Egyptian’s belief to enter heaven that after death you are asked:

 1) if you had joy in your life